James V. Leito IV

 Related services and key industries

-James has represented clients in three jury trials, two bench trials, and an evidentiary hearing in recent years.
+James has represented clients in three jury trials, two bench trials, and an evidentiary hearing:

-- In 2018-2019, James served as lead U.S. counsel in defense of a Dallas-based client in a twelve-week bench trial in Alberta, Canada.
+- served as lead U.S. counsel in defense of a Dallas-based client in a twelve-week bench trial in Alberta, Canada, concerning breach of contract and fraud claims,

-- In 2017, he defended a public hospital district in an evidentiary hearing on a plea to the jurisdiction.
-He cross-examined one of the two primary plaintiffs, who was a former executive of the hospital district.
-The court granted the plea to the jurisdiction and dismissed the case.
+- defended a public hospital district in an evidentiary hearing on a plea to the jurisdiction, including cross-examining a plaintiff who was a former executive of the hospital district,

-- In 2015, he defended an insulation manufacturer in a one-week patent infringement trial in Marshall, Texas, which resulted in a verdict of non-infringement and invalidity.
+- defended an insulation manufacturer in a one-week patent infringement trial in Marshall, Texas, and

-- In 2014, he defended a hospital in a three-week breach of contract trial in state court in Austin, Texas, after which the court of appeals rendered judgment in favor of the hospital because the plaintiff lacked evidence of its claim.
+- defended a hospital in a three-week breach of contract trial in state court in Austin, Texas.

 James has also tried over 25 trials on behalf of the Cities of Plano and Carrollton through the firm's loan-a-lawyer program.
 On appeal, James has successfully argued before a state court of appeals to affirm a summary judgment, and he has been the lead brief-writer on several other appeals.